Visit Beautiful Isla Cardona

 Isla Cardona

 We brought our own gear, so we set ourselves up on a lone stretch of beach at the coral fringed cove.
 We did a little exploring of the island, found the lighthouse trail, and checked out the lighthouse.
-We saw where they go snorkeling (outside the outer reef), and then back inside in the cove.
-The crew gave a brief educational talk about the coral reef, what you would see, and how to protect it.
+We saw where you can go snorkeling (outside the outer reef), and then back inside in the cove.
+We tried it, the snorkeling was nice.
+There were some beautiful fans, coral, and some different varieties of fish.
+The outer reef is deep.

 Isla Cardona